1211711/cogsi2526-1211711-1210631/CA5/Part1/README.md

 #### 5.2 Publish

-Publishing images to Docker Hub makes them easy to share, deploy, and reuse across different systems.
+Publishing images to _Docker Hub_ makes them easy to share, deploy, and reuse across different systems.
 It provides a central repository for consistent, versioned images.
-This increases team collaboration and helps automated deployments and reproducible environments without needing to rebuild locally.
+This **increases team collaboration** and **helps automated deployments** and reproducible environments without needing to rebuild locally.

-In order to publish the images to dockerhub, the following command were used:
+In order to publish the images to _docker hub_, the following command were used:

 - `docker push 1211711/chat-server:v1`
 - `docker push 1211711/chat-server:v1-large`